amishpr/covid19-usa/csv/README.md

 If you wish to run this locally, please download `us-states.csv` and `us-counties.csv`, then place them in this folder.

-The Github Action is setup to do this automatically and generate the `timeseries.json` and `timeseries-counties.json` file.
+The Github Action is setup to do this automatically and will generate the `timeseries.json` and `timeseries-counties.json` files.